WilliamAckerman/Xectovert/README.md

 ### 2.2 Installation Instructions:

-#### Cloning the repository:
+#### 2.2.1.
+Cloning the repository:
 To do this, use Git Bash and type `git clone https://github.com/WilliamAckerman/Xectovert.git`, then press [ENTER].

-#### Installing node modules:
+#### 2.2.2.
+Installing node modules:
 To install the node_modules folder, type `npm install` into the command line.
 This will download the files necessary to use this application.

-#### Starting the server:
+#### 2.2.3.
+Starting the server:
 1. In order to start the server, first have the Live Server extension installed.
-Then, simply click "Live Server" near the bottom-right corner of the screen.
+2. Click "Live Server" near the bottom-right corner of the screen.

-2. Afterwards, a window should open.
-If you wish to use Xectovert in another browser, simply copy and paste the link in the search bar.
+3. A window should open.
+If you wish to use Xectovert in another browser, simply copy and paste the link into the search bar.

 ## 3. Usage:
 By using Xectovert, one can type in a number they wish to convert to either octal or hexadecimal format, depending on which radio button is currently clicked.
 When a number has been typed in and a format has been selected, the user can click the "CONVERT" button to see the result of their conversion.